6:45am PT by Rick Porter

 Rob Post is chief technology officer at Quibi, which he joined in 2018 after more than 10 years at Hulu.

 Tim Connolly has been tasked with finding advertising partners (early deals have been struck with Google and Walmart) for Quibi's ad-supported offering as head of partnerships and ad sales, a role he assumed after leaving Hulu.
 Connolly left following a reorganization of Quibi's partnerships and distribution team.

-50 States of Fear | A horror anthology from executive producers Sam Raimi, Van Toffler and Gunpowder & Sky, along with Tony DiSanto, who developed the project.
+50 States of Fright | A horror anthology from executive producers Sam Raimi, Van Toffler and Gunpowder & Sky, along with Tony DiSanto, who developed the project.
 Each installment will tell a scary story based on myths and urban legends from each state.
 The cast includes Rachel Brosnahan, Christina Ricci, Travis Fimmel and Ming-Na Wen, among others; Raimi will also direct an episode.
 Premieres April 13.